 When I think about my mom, who is still with me as I write this (she’s 91), several things come to mind.
-These are the things that I feel most strongly are the life lessons my mother taught me, and I am so proud to share them with you.
+These are the things that I feel most strongly are the life lessons taught by mom to me, and I am so proud to share them with you.

 Life Lessons Taught by Mom

 Always Trust in the Lord

 Our family put faith first.
 We were not, and still are not, the ‘perfect’ family.
 We’ve had some tough times, relationship tensions, and other events that affect every family.
 But above it all, my parents have always placed their trust in the Lord.
 My mom has never wavered, not once, in her commitment to her faith.